virror/BehaviorTreeDesigner/IncludedNodes.md

 * WalkToTarget:
   > Sets the agents Nav Mesh position to Target, returns RUNNING while walking,
-    SUCCESS when clorer than the specified distance and FAILURE if path could
+    SUCCESS when closer than the specified distance and FAILURE if path could
 	not be found.